vlanx/etf_knapsack/README.md

 This Python scripts is here to help.

-Simply edit the `info.toml` file with your personal portfolio allocation and savings amount and run the script.
+Simply edit the `info.toml` (a sample one is provided) file with your personal portfolio allocation and savings amount and run the script.

-A sample `info.toml` file is provided.

 ## Usage
 ```